 I am Assistant Professor of Digital Systems and International Affairs at Georgia Tech's Sam Nunn School.
 My career has sat between two conversations that tend to talk past each other: communities of engineers and computer scientists building digital infrastructure and the policy and regulatory community working hard to govern it.
 With a PhD in interdisciplinary computer science and previous roles as senior policy advisor in the UK government and at Britain's Competition & Markets Authority, I am at home in both worlds.
-My job is to make each side more legible to the other and to figure out what gets lost in translation.
+I enjoy thinking through the complexities of embedding new technologies in existing critical infrastructure, policy, and strategic environments, and working out what that process demands of both technical and policy communities.

 In practice, that means I work across quantum computing and communication, cloud architectures, AI, and internet technologies on one side, and national security, sovereignty, strategic competition, and security governance on the other.
 Empirically, I trace who actually builds emerging critical infrastructure, and what that concentration of design authority means for power, control, and risk.